JaegerwaldDev/8-Ball-Script/README.md

 > [!NOTE]
 > Although Eight Ball Script is dead, and also *two years old*, this thing might get remade very soon.
 Keep your eyes peeled!
+Also Gears is epic.

 # 8 Ball Script
 This Language is a Binary Compiler, which means you need to know how to write Binary to use it